Lukevdb01/Rijksmuseum-school-exercise/README.md

 # Rijksmuseum final project (sintlucas)

 For this exercise, I developed a web application for the Rijksmuseum.
 The main goal was to allow visitors to scan a QR code and view information about the related painting.
 Through this project, I learned a lot about building web applications, working within a tight schedule, and collaborating effectively with other students to create an awesome project.
+This project was made together [Samed](https://github.com/SamedBozaslan)

 You can see the final product at: [Rijksmuseum application](https://rijksmuseum.lukevdbroek.nl/homepage)